 Your water has been tested for more than 100 compounds that are important to public health.
-Only 14 of these were detected, all of which were below the amounts allowed by state and federal law.
+Only 12 of these were detected, all of which were below the amounts allowed by state and federal law.
 Most of these compounds are either naturally occurring or introduced as treatment to improve water quality.
 Monitoring frequency varies from daily to once every nine years per EPA regulation, depending on the parameter.
 Our testing encompasses the full range of regulated inorganic, organic and radiological compounds and microbiological and physical parameters.
-Results shown below are for detected compounds only.
+Results shown here are for detected compounds only.

-und has been Oxford System Detected Level Substance (Units of Measure) Highest Allo MCLG MCL Compliance Test Date Average Range Inorganic Compounds Barium (ppm) 2 2 YES 2018, 2019 0.016 0.008 - 0.023 Copper (ppm) 1.3 AL = 1.3 YES 2019 0.28 Fluoride (ppm) 4.0 4.0 YES 2020 0.68 0.50 - 0.80 Lead (ppb) 0 AL = 15 YES 2019 ND < 1 Nitrate (ppm) 10 10 YES 2020 1.713 0.157 - 4.810 Perchlorate (ppb) NA 2 YES 2020 0.13 0.05 - 0.29 Disinfectant Chlorine (ppm) Organic Compounds MRDLG 4 MRDL 4 YES 2020 0.77 0.5 - 1.22 Total Trihalomethanes (ppb) NA 80 YES 2020 31 31 Total Haloacetic Acids (ppb) NA 60 YES 2020 4 4 Radiologicals Alpha Emitters (pCi/L) 0 15 YES 2019 2.9 ND < 2.8 - 2.9 Uranium (ppb) 0 30 YES 2010 ND < 1.0 ND < 1.0 - 1.1 Inorganic Compounds Chloride (ppm) NA SMCL = 250 NA 2020 83.5 48.9 - 105.0 Manganese (ppb) HA = 300 SMCL = 50 NA monthly 2020 33 ND < 2 - 1,270^ Sodium (ppm) NA ORSG = 20 NA 2020 44.7 21.7 - 60.6

-- < Less than - AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - HA Health Advisory - CU Color Units - MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - MCLG Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety. - MRDL Maximum Residual Disinfectant Level: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - MRDLG Maximum Residual Disinfectant Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination. - NA Not Applicable - ND Not detected - ORSG Office of Research and Standards Guideline State of Massachusetts - pCi/L Picocuries per liter - ppb parts per billion, or micrograms per liter (ug/L) - ppm parts per million, or milligrams per liter (mg/L) - SMCL Secondary Maximum Contaminant Level - 90th percentile value in copper monitoring.
-Result is representative of customers sampling stagnant water.
-No locations exceeded the action level for copper. - 90th percentile value in lead monitoring.
+FOOTNOTES AND DEFINITIONS

+for water quality table on previous page

+< Less than

+AL Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.

+HA Health Advisory

+MCL Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+MCLG Maximum Contaminant Level

+Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety.

+MRDL Maximum Residual Disinfectant

+Level: The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+MRDLG Maximum Residual Disinfectant

+Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contamination.

+NA Not Applicable

+ND Not Detected

+ORSG Office of Research and Standards Guideline - State of Massachusetts ppb parts per billion, or micrograms per liter (ug/L)

+ppm parts per million, or milligrams per liter (mg/L)

+SMCL Secondary Maximum Contaminant Level

+- ★ 90th percentile value in copper monitoring.
 Result is representative of customer sampling stagnant water.
-No locations exceeded the action level for lead. - Reported value is the highest measurement for disinfection by-products in the distribution system.
+No locations exceeded the action level for copper. - \\ 90th percentile value in lead monitoring.
+Result is representative of customer sampling stagnant water.
+No locations exceeded the action level for lead. - \\\ Reported value is the highest measurement for disinfection by-products in the distribution system. - ▲ Highest number of samples detected was 1/month.
+Yearly average is 0/month.

-Manganese levels in Well #1 ranged from 320 to 1,270 ppb.
-This well ran intermittently throughout the year and only contributed 4% of the total water delivered in the Oxford System.
-This water is blended with water from two other wells that have manganese levels ranging from none detected (< 2 ppb) to 270 ppb.
-Levels of manganese found in the distribution system ranged from none detected (< 2 ppb) to 1,240 ppb and averaged 33 ppb.